dev-cafe/cmake-cookbook/chapter-06/recipe-02/README.md

-# Generating source code at configure-time using Python
+# Generating source code at configure time using Python

 Abstract to be written ...